 Black as Mourning, Protest, and Promise

 The color black became his symbol.
 Cash said he wore it for the less fortunate, the prisoner, the sick, and those society chose not to see.
-It wasn’t fashion—it was protest.
-It was mourning.
-It was solidarity.
+It wasn’t fashion, instead it was protest, mourning, and solidarity.

 Singing Where Hope Was Caged